1368353446/ClassAtlas/README.md

 ## Highlights

 - **End-to-end pipeline** – Faster-Whisper transcription, LLM-based knowledge outlining, slide extraction, PDF bundling, and optional multi-language translation.
-- **Multi-lecture workspace** – Upload, monitor, and delete lectures directly in the UI; each run keeps its own transcripts, slides, and FAISS index.
+- **Multi-lecture workspace** – Upload, monitor, and delete lectures directly in the UI; each run keeps its own transcripts and slides.
-- **Bilingual experience** – UI toggles between English and Chinese; you can auto-generate translated transcripts/outlines so every lecture exposes multiple language versions.
+- **Multilingual versions** – UI toggles between English and Chinese, while transcript/outline translations can target any configured language (Chinese, English, Japanese, Korean, French, etc.).
-- **Retrieval-first QA** – Lightweight BM25 retriever plus optional FAISS vector store; you can fall back to citation-style answers when LLMs are disabled.
+- **Dual QA modes** – One call scans the entire transcript (timestamps + summaries) while another runs a multi-turn free-form LLM chat; outputs are concatenated so users see grounded hits and open-ended answers side by side.
+- **Configurable runtime** – Adjust LLM endpoint, Whisper size, and lecture storage directory directly inside the System Settings panel; changes persist to `settings.json` and trigger an automatic reload.
+- **Slide alignment from PDF** – Upload the instructor’s slides as a PDF; each page is matched to video frames (ResNet features sampled every 2s) and attached to the relevant knowledge segments in chronological order.
 - **Collaboration-ready** – Assets live under `data/lectures/<lecture_id>/`, making it easy to sync or deploy in different environments.

 ## Getting Started